albertopatino/oracle_database_control_repo/README.md

 ## Step by step guide to install an Oracle node with Puppet Enterprise

-This guide will walk you through using Puppet Enterprise to install and configure an Oracle19 Database in a lab or demo environment.
+This guide will walk you through using Puppet Enterprise to install and configure an Oracle19 Database.
+We have organized this in two parts.
+The first part (steps 1 to 9) is to make it as easy as possible to use Puppet to install and manage an Oracle database.
+We suggest you use this in a lab or demo environment.
 This could be as small as a single virtual machine, or a handful of instances running on Amazon EC2.

-At the end of the guide are some tips on integrating this work into your own production repository.
+Part 2 (step 10) describes what you have to do to run this in production.
+It will provide you with some tips on integrating this work into your own production repository.

 [before you begin]